Chieze-Franklin/bizdom/README.md

 - We can produce clean code with obvious layers of abstraction and reduced dependencies on tools.
 - We can produce domain-specific code that can be used anywhere (frontend, backend, mobile, etc.) because there is a very clear distinction between _our domain ideas_ and _the tools used in implementing those ideas_.
 - We can easily define domain boundaries, which is useful whether you are working on a monolith or a microservice.
-- It becomes easier to deal with models that may have different representations in different data sources.
-For instance, it becomes easier for a model to be read from (and written to) both a Postgres database and [ContentStack](https://www.contentstack.com/).
+- It becomes easier to separate side effects from domain rules and logic.

 ## Installation